-After a car accident a few years ago temporally limited exercise routine (this has been my primary method of managing stress and anxiety throughout my life), I found meditation quite helpful.
+After a car accident a few years ago temporally limited my exercise routine (this has been my primary method of managing stress and anxiety throughout my life), I found meditation quite helpful.

 Meditation can be as simple as concentrating on your breath.
 Sit in a comfortable position and close your eyes.
 Breathe in and out as slowly as is comfortable for you.
 While you do think concentrate on your breathing.
-If your mind wonders, redirect your thoughts back to your breathing, in and out.
-It’s ok if your mind wonders and you have to concentrate to redirect your mind back to your breathing.
+If your mind wanders, redirect your thoughts back to your breathing, in and out.
+It’s ok if your mind wanders and you have to concentrate to redirect your mind back to your breathing.
 This is an exercise and it will get easier with time.

 Another option is a 5-5-5 breathing exercise.
 To do this breathe in to the count of 5, hold your breath for a count of 5 then breathe out for a count of 5.
 I find if my mind is really busy and racing this is often an easier option.

 Try either of these methods for 5 or 10 minutes a day.
-I bet you will be surprised at the results of something quite easy and not time consuming.
+I bet you will be surprised at the results of something quite easy and not time-consuming.